meshery/meshery/docs/pages/concepts/logical/workspaces.md

 - **Simplified Management** Managing and deploying resources is made easy within Workspaces.
 - **Access Control** Workspaces allow you to control access to resources by granting permissions to users and teams.

+### Workspace Relationships and Restrictions
+- Access to Workspaces may be granted to one or more teams.
+- As a point of collaboration to facilitate work, Workspaces may have zero or more Environments associated.

+After creating a Workspace, of your next steps is to resource that Workspace.
+Like a shared drive (or or shared collection of files).
+Workspaces are your Google Drive, while Meshery Designs are your Google Docs.

 ## Key Components